EventStore/documentation/docs/server/5.0.8/http-api/deleting-a-stream.md

 Issue the `DELETE` as before but with the permanent delete header:

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
-<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/hard-delete-stream.sh#curl
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/hard-delete-stream.sh
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/hard-delete-stream.sh#response
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/hard-delete-stream.http
 :::
 ::::

 The stream is now permanently deleted, and now the response is a `410`.

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
-<<< @/docs/server/5.0.8/http-api/sample-code/get-deleted-stream.sh#curl
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/get-deleted-stream.sh#curl
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/get-deleted-stream.sh#response
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/get-deleted-stream-response.http
 :::
 ::::

 If you try to recreate the stream as in the above example you also receive a `410` response.

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
-<<< @/docs/server/5.0.8/http-api/sample-code/write-event-append-deleted.sh#curl
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/write-event-append-deleted.sh#curl
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/write-event-append-deleted.sh#response
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/write-event-append-deleted.sh#response
 :::
 ::::